arinmsn/Courses/Books/C_Programming_For_Absolute_Beg/README.md

 Use stars to form /\ diamond
 \/

-7. Create a calendar program using hte current month (similiar to the one shown in Figure 1.6)
+7. Create a calendar program using the current month (similiar to the one shown in Figure 1.6)

 October 2019